Teslamax/BMC-Lite-HAT/README.md

 ## 💬 Credits
 Created by [You], with architectural guidance from ChatGPT.
 Inspired by real-world BMCs, IPMI, systemd, and the idea that small devices deserve good UX too.

-## 💬 Credits
-Created by [You], with architectural guidance from ChatGPT.
-Inspired by real-world BMCs, IPMI, systemd, and the idea that small devices deserve good UX too.